What Is Ultrasound?

 Edward P. Quigley III, MD, PhD centers his research on improving detection, characterization, and the treatment of neurologic and neurosurgical diseases through advanced imaging.
 Disease processes studied by Dr. Quigley include multiple sclerosis, stroke, neoplasm, epilepsy imaging, dementia and aging brain, vascular anomalies and aneurysm....
 Read More

 Matthew A. Stein, MD is the section chief of Breast Imaging at the department of Radiology at the University of Utah.
-Dr. Stein has special interest in the use of breast MRI for screening women at high risk of breast cancer, as well as using MRI and MRI directed biopsy to accurately assess extent of disease in those with proven breast cancer, and ...
+Dr. Stein has special interest in breast MRI, in preserving and promoting optimal screening practices for women at average and increased risk of developing breast cancer, and in using quality improvement, lean principles and patient...
 Read More

 Nicole Winkler, MD, is a radiologist specializing in breast and abdominopelvic imaging.
 Her main focus is breast imaging including the detection of breast cancer through mammography, ultrasound and MRI and diagnosis through image directed biopsy.
 Dr. Winkler has a specific interest in providing compassionate, accurate and efficient patient care thr...
 Read More